Build a business case for milk and whey powders

 Membrane filtration is a unique technology that complements the evaporation and spray-drying of milk products and whey streams.
 It is applied in various ways in powder processing.

 Ceramic membrane microfiltration (CMF) is useful for reducing the bacteria load in final powders.

 Ultrafiltration (UF) helps manufacturers to achieve accurate concentrate levels of whey or milk protein, while microfiltration removes fat to produce isolates.

 Nanofiltration (NF) concentrates and demineralises whey products before drying.

 Reverse osmosis (RO) is a cost–efficient way of removing water and producing preconcentrated skim milk and whey streams prior to final evaporation and spray drying.

 SD Prevap® is SiccaDania’s specially developed process combining reverse osmosis and evaporation.
 It allows you to optimise processes according to your specific requirements, having a positive impact on OPEX and CAPEX.

-Evaporation requires an initial heat treatment and pasteurisation step before the milk or whey product is concentrated to approximately 50 percent solids in a tubular falling film evaporator.
+Evaporation requires initial heat treatment and pasteurisation step before the milk or whey product is concentrated to approximately 50% solids in a tubular falling film evaporator.